An interactive audio-visual immersive space

 Different forms of engagement are possible within the installation.
 The audience can freely explore the works and experience different types of perceptions.
 Artists can experiment with the development of compositional strategies for working with different senses and artistic domains.
 The installation exposes foundational aspects of immersion such as spatial and multi-sensory perception, which provide interesting topics for investigation.

 Work in the ‘Immersive Lab’ happens in different phases, activities, and addresses different people.
 In a teaching context, in general, any student can visit the lab in guided tours.
 Students majoring in electronic music or media arts, however, are invited to actively learn by exploring the inner workings if existing pieces.
 Artists and advanced students have the opportunity to become involved more intensely by creating entirely new pieces.
-For this, the ICST offers to share its experience, methods, and tools for development and realization of ideas for this particular media space.
+For this, the ICST offers to share its experience, methods, and tools for development and realisation of ideas for this particular media space.
 Finally, in the exhibition context, general audiences are invited to experience the catalogue of works.